Mahaseel-Lab/code-challenge-assessment/backend/E-Commerce Product Management.md

-**Certainly!
-Here's a code challenge assessment for a backend developer with experience in Node.js, MongoDB, and NestJS.
-This challenge focuses on building a basic e-commerce system.**

 **Title:** E-Commerce Product Management

 **Description:** You are tasked with building a basic e-commerce product management system using Node.js, MongoDB, and NestJS.
 This system should allow users to add, view, update, and delete products.